nicholsn/niquery/provisioning/README.md

 - Requires Ansible 1.2 or newer
 - Expects Ubuntu 12.04 hosts

-These playbooks deploy a simple all-in-one configuration of the Niquery neuroimaging framework and frontend by the Nginx web server.
+These playbooks deploy a simple all-in-one configuration of the NIQuery neuroimaging framework and frontend by the Nginx web server.
 To use, run the playbook from Vagrant, like this:

 	vagrant up